SteveLim99/GOSH-FHIRworks2020-FHIR-Data-Visualization/README.md

      - `export FLASK_ENV=development`
      - ``export FLASK_APP=app.py`

-## 2. Starting the FHIR Dashboard
+## 2. Starting the FHIR WebApp

 1. Clone the repo from [GOSH-FHIRworks2020](https://github.com/greenfrogs/FHIRworks_2020) and follow the deployment guide found on the repo.
 Ensure that the dotnet backend is running before you continue from this step.

-2. Launching the FHIR Dashboard
+2. Launching the FHIR Webapp

 - **Windows**
   - `.\env\Scripts\activate`